Cable cell morphology¶

 Loads the

-from a Neurolucida ASCII file.import arbor # Load morphology and labels from file. asc = arbor.load_asc('granule.asc') # Construct a cable cell. cell = arbor.cable_cell(asc.morphology, arbor.decor(), asc.labels)
+asc_morphologyfrom a Neurolucida ASCII file.import arbor # Load morphology and labels from the file. asc = arbor.load_asc('granule.asc') # Construct a cable cell. cell = arbor.cable_cell(asc.morphology, arbor.decor(), asc.labels)

 - Parameters: